hrutik016/Cats-vs-Dogs/README.md

 Cats vs Dogs Classifier

 In this project we are differentiating between cats and dogs.
-We have trianed model to predict that it is cat or dog.
+We have trianed model to predict that the image is of a cat or dog.

 For this I have used dataset from Kaggle.
 Link for the dataset -> https://www.kaggle.com/shaunthesheep/microsoft-catsvsdogs-dataset